chemgymrl/chemgymrl/README.md

 ### Vessel

-The Vessel class serves as any container you might find in a lab, a beaker, a dripper, etc. The vessel class simulates and allows for any action that you might want to perform within a lab, such as draining contents, storing gasses from a reaction, performing reactions, mix, pour, etc.
+The Vessel class serves as any container you might find in a lab, a beaker, a dripper, etc. The vessel class simulates and allows for any action that you might want to perform within a lab, such as draining contents, storing gasses from a reaction, performing reactions, mix, pour, etc. For more information about the vessel class, make sure to check out our documentation at [https://chemgymrl.readthedocs.io/en/latest/vessel_lesson/](https://chemgymrl.readthedocs.io/en/latest/vessel_lesson/)

 #### The Workflow